-Segment Routing can be instantiated on the IPv6 data plane through the use of the Segment Routing Header (SRH) defined in [I-D.ietf-6man-segment-routing-header].
+Segment Routing can be instantiated on the IPv6 data plane through the use of the Segment Routing Header (SRH) defined in [RFC8754].

 SRv6 refers to this SR instantiation on the IPv6 dataplane.
-The network programming paradigm for SRv6 is specified in [I-D.ietf-spring-srv6-network-programming] which describes several well-known functions that can be bound to SRv6 SIDs.
+The network programming paradigm for SRv6 is specified in [I-D.ietf-spring-srv6-network-programming] which describes several well-known behaviors that can be bound to SRv6 SIDs.

-This document specifies extensions to OSPFv3 in order to support SRv6 as defined in [I-D.ietf-spring-srv6-network-programming] by signaling the SRv6 capabilities of the node and certain SRv6 SIDs with their endpoint behaviors (e.g. End, End.X, etc.) that are instantiated on the SRv6 capable router.
+This document specifies extensions to OSPFv3 in order to support SRv6 as defined in [I-D.ietf-spring-srv6-network-programming] by signaling the SRv6 capabilities of the node and certain SRv6 SIDs with their endpoint behaviors (e.g., End, End.X, etc.) that are instantiated on the SRv6 capable router.

-At a high level, the extensions to OSPFv3 comprise of the following:
+At a high level, the extensions to OSPFv3 are comprised of the following:

-- 1. SRv6 Capabilities TLV to advertise the support for SRv6 features and SRH operations supported by the router - 2.
-SRv6 Locator TLV to advertise the SRv6 Locator a form of summary address for the algorithm specific SIDs associated with the router - 3.
-TLVs and sub-TLVs to advertise the SRv6 SIDs instantiated on the router along with their endpoint behaviors
+- 1. SRv6 Capabilities TLV to advertise the SRv6 features and SRH operations supported by the router - 2.
+SRv6 Locator TLV to advertise the SRv6 Locator a form of summary address for the algorithm specific SIDs instantiated on the router - 3.
+TLVs and Sub-TLVs to advertise the SRv6 SIDs instantiated on the router along with their endpoint behaviors